 As the famous cadastre “Alessandrino” (land-registration initiated by Pope Alessandro (Alexander) VII in 1660) attests, Torrecchia belonged to the Borghese family up until the end of the XVIIIth century.

 During this period, although Torrecchia still belonged to the Borghese family, the influence of the Borgia family began to be felt within the estate.
 In fact, the chapel of Santa Maria di Torrecchia was ruled by the Archbishop of Fermo, Alessandro Borgia.

 This chapel, carved in the volcanic tuff rock, was probably built in the XVIth century by the Borgheses for the 350 peasants who worked at Torrecchia.

 Prince Borghese finally sold Torrecchia in 1908 to the Sbardella family, who managed the lands.
 During the Second World War, the Sbardella family as well as numerous inhabitants of the neighboring towns took refuge in the multiple volcanic tuff caves of Torrecchia.

 In 1991, the property was bought by Prince Carlo Caracciolo di Castagneto who decided to buy it without even seeing it!
-He subsequently commissioned Gae Aulenti, the renowned architect behind the restoration of the Musée d'Orsay in Paris, to restore the castle and entrusted landscape architect, Dan Pearson, with the creation of a superb English garden within the estate walls, where in 1819 the prince Borghese was grazing cattle.
+He subsequently commissioned Gae Aulenti, the renowned architect behind the restoration of the Musée d'Orsay in Paris, to restore the castle and entrusted landscape architect, Dan Pearson, with the creation of a superb English garden within the estate walls.

 The Prince Carlo Caracciolo